MicrobiologyETHZ/Methods_in_Microbiomics/docs/preprocessing/preprocessing.rst

 .. image:: ../images/Preprocessing.png

 1.  **Adapter Trimming**.
 The adapter sequences contain the sequencing primer binding site, index sequences, and sequences that allow flow-cell binding.
 Unless removed, these can interfere with downstream analyses.
 For this and other preproccessing steps, we use  `BBTools <https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/>`_, a set of tools developed by the Joint Genome Institute.
 Adpater trimming is perfomed using `BBDuk <https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/>`_.
 In this step, FASTA file with Illumina adapter sequences is specified as reference, and BBDuk will perform k-mer matching to trim the adapter sequences from the reads.
-The example command is show below.
+The example command is shown below.

     **Example command**
         .. code-block:: console